A Pure Geometric Approach to Stellar Structure: Solution With Spherical Symmetry

-Then, using this relation, i.e. equating (4.21) and (4.22), we get which is a second order differentional equation in $(B)$ only.
-Integrating this differentional equation twice we get \\ So, from (4.16) we can write This shows that the field equations (3.3) can fix the unknown functions of the model only if we attribute some properties to the material distribution. \\
+Then, using this relation, i.e. equating (4.21) and (4.22), we get which is a second order differential equation in $(B)$ only.
+Integrating this differential equation twice we get \\ So, from the relation (4.16) we can write This shows that the field equations (3.3) can fix the unknown functions of the model, only if we attribute some properties to the material distribution. \\